 Their return to Missouri also marked the beginning of a busy three-decade stretch for Charles and Libby.
 They wrote and illustrated articles for the Missouri Conservationist magazine and a series of conservation-themed children’s books.
-They also illustrated two books for the Leopold family, including the classic A Sand County Almanac (1949) and Wildlife of Mexico (1959).
+They also illustrated three books for the Leopold family, including the classic A Sand County Almanac (1949) and Wildlife of Mexico (1959).
 In 1959 they also published one of their best-remembered works, The Wild Mammals of Missouri.

 Containing more than 400 illustrations, Wild Mammals included information on more than sixty species of animals that live in Missouri.
 The American Association for Conservation Information chose it as the outstanding wildlife book of 1959.
 The book remained so popular that revised editions were published in 1981 and 2001.

 During the 1960s, Charles created the first four (of eight) large multicolor panels for a mural in the Missouri Department of Conservation headquarters in Jefferson City.
 The mural depicts the story of conservation in the state from pre-settlement to modern times.
 He also created the artwork for Missouri’s first fourteen trout stamps, starting in 1969.
 These eye-catching stamps not only raised money to fund increased fishing opportunities in Missouri but also captured the attention of stamp collectors.